PREETH26/Ecommerce-Follow-Along/README.md

 3. The user can give their email, and the products from that email can be seen.
 4. We create a new page myProducts to show the products of the user.
 5. We update product.js in the backend to create,save and show the product.

+### Milestone 13:

+In this Milestone,
+1. Write an endpoint that will update the existing data in MongoDB.
+2. Auto fill the form with previous data and give option to edit.
+3. We use router and post method.
+4. The entire data and also part of data can be changed.
+5. frontend we will add an edit button to the product card.
+When click on edit we will send the data to form and make it auto fill and have option to edit those data and save.